felixlopz/hubrise-test-task/content/apps/glovo/en/connect-hubrise.md

 ## 3. Connect Glovo Bridge

----

-**IMPORTANT NOTE:** Glovo Bridge connects to HubRise at the location level.
-For more information, see [Locations](/docs/locations/).

----

 To connect Glovo Bridge to HubRise, follow these steps.

 1. Log in to your [HubRise account](https://manager.hubrise.com).